oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/realtimesync/business-services/business-services-integration.md

 5. Click ***Create***

-**Note**: If you get an error that the identifier already exists, change the Integration Name by suffixing username or so and remember this name for later use in the workshop.
+> **Note:** If you get an error that the identifier already exists, change the Integration Name by suffixing username or so and remember this name for later use in the workshop.

 6. Optional, Select Layout to ***Horizontal*** and Click ***Save*** to apply changes.

 ## Task 2: Create the REST Interface Trigger